jgongy/cs194/src/README.md

 ### **Setting Up Local Development Environment**

-To start the server on a local port, run (in the src/ directory)
+All commands should be run in the `src/` directory.

+Install `npm` packages:

         npm install

+To start the server on a local port, run

         npm run build
         npm run start

-Then, in your browser, go to the localhost URL.
+Then, in your browser, go to the localhost URL printed in the terminal.

+Alternatively, if you would like to have the browser automatically refresh when you save changes to React components and `server.js`, instead run

+        npm run watch

+Then, go to the **Loopback** URL, **not** the URL following `nodemon` output.